waggingtail-dev/abbio.com/content/collections/pages/about-us.md

 Our surgical precision is what makes us so agile and accurate.

 #### Being Hungry
-When we win, our customers win – and we love playing offense.
+When we win, our customers win – and we love playing offence.

 #### Being Passionate
 We love what we do and do what we love.
 It’s the only way.